Enegnei/Bitcoin-Wallet-Compatibility-Guide/README.md

    [Name]    |       [number/s]     |           |
    [Name]    |       [number/s]     |           |

-### Notes

-1. General Note: In the 'Seed Words' column, possible answers include: `8`, `12`, `13`, `18`, and `24`.
+In the 'Number of Seed Words' column, possible answers include: `8`, `12`, `13`, `18`, and `24`.
 Keep in mind that `13` does not represent 12 words + passphrase.
 Some wallets do refer to passphrases as an "extension word" or the 13th / 25th word, but this is not really accurate.
 Please indicate the option to add a passphrase as (+P).

+### Notes

+1. General Note: